 This command will let you move forward by words.

-A token is any sequence of digits, letters, or underscores; whereas a word is any non-blank sequence that is separated by whitespace.
+A token is any sequence of digits, letters, or underscores, whereas a word is any non-blank sequence separated by whitespace.

 This Vim command is basically a Page Up command.
 However, it moves the screen by half and holds onto the current cursor position.